jg-the-coder/notes/README.md

 # Introduction

-A collection of my personal notes, this acts as a knowledge base for everything and anthing that I collect.
+A collection of my personal notes, this acts as a knowledge base for everything and anything that I collect.

-- [x] This is a checkbox